ArifPiyash/Historical-Sentiment-Analysis/README.md

 # Output
 The output includes all the images and visualizations of the data analysis.
 An important image for viewing is output 14.

-# This is an independent work and does not have a paper attached for explanation.
+# This is an independent work and does not have a paper written for an explanation.